-Our Named Executive Officers are eligible for Company-wide benefits on substantially the same basis as other full-time employees, including: savings, pension, medical, and life insurance benefits.
+Our Named Executive Officers are eligible for Company-wide benefits on substantially the same basis as other full-time employees, including savings, pension, medical, and life insurance benefits.
 Our Named Executive Officers also receive a supplemental life insurance benefit equal to four times covered annual earnings.
-This benefit is capped at a maximum of \$1 million for Named Executive Officers on the U.S. payroll, and uncapped for the Named Executive Officers not on the U.S. payroll, consistent with respective market practice.
-In addition, we make a supplemental pension plan available to employees (including the Named Executive Officers) to compensate for benefits that otherwise would be unavailable due to Internal Revenue Service ("IRS") limits on qualified plans.
+This benefit is capped at a maximum of \$1 million for Named Executive Officers on the U.S. payroll, with no cap applicable to the Named Executive Officers not on the U.S. payroll.
+In addition, we make a supplemental pension plan available to employees (including the Named Executive Officers) to make up for benefits that otherwise would be unavailable due to Internal Revenue Service ("IRS") limits on qualified plans.